steveola/correlation_in_python/README.md

 # correlation_in_python
-A simple correlation in pure python code.
+A simple correlation in pure python code not external library needed.
 Enjoy!